 7 Petals of the Living Building Challenge

-This article explains the LBC’s “Petal System” and the process of designing and constructing a building that meets these standards.
-By the end of this blog, you will understand the requirements of each Petal and how to fulfill these requirements with specific design choices.
+This experience has given us an in-depth knowledge of the LBC, and we hope to educate anyone interested in taking on the Challenge.
+This article will explain the LBC’s “Petal System” and the process of designing and constructing a building that meets these standards.
+By the end of this article, you will understand the requirements of each Petal and how to fulfill these requirements with specific design choices.

 What is the Petal System for the Living Building Challenge?